What Does it Take to Be a Fish and Game Warden?

-What a Fish and Game Warden Should Know
+What Every Fish and Game Warden Should Know

-These are the skills Fish and Game Wardens say are the most useful in their careers:
+Below is a list of the skills most Fish and Game Wardens say are important on the job.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.